 There are approximately six hours of pre-course work that must be completed before attending the first day of class.
 These topics will be covered:

-Expected time for Pre- and Post-Course Activities total: 10 hours
+Expected time for Pre-course Activities total: 8 hours

-NOTE: Pre-course and post-course activities will conducted online using a learning management system.
+NOTE: Pre-course activities will conducted online using a learning management system.
 Access instructions will be provided to registrants when details become available.

 This course is: